The 3 essential areas of self-management in remote work

 I had a conversation with Matt Levene the other day talking about everything work and productivity.
-During the conversation, Matt mentioned the term “self-management.”
-That caught my attention because the term sounds more relevant to me and many others as compared to self-improvement.
+During the conversation, Matt mentioned the term “self-management” that caught my attention.

-Self-management becomes increasingly crucial in our day-to-day work and life when everyone is forced to work from home these days.
+As the world shifts to remote work, self-management becomes increasingly crucial in our day-to-day work and life.
 Suddenly we’re left on our own to manage ourselves.
 No boss to tell you what to do.
-No KPI dashboard in the room.
+No clock-in and out.
 No peer pressure.
 Nothing.
-If you don’t manage yourself well, you’re doomed.
+It’s just you and your work.

-We talk about time management all the time because it’s easier to measure.
-But time management has two big flaws:
+Most people focus only on time management because it’s easier to measure.
+But time management has its limitations:

 Instead of measuring and managing your time, a better approach is to manage your energy.

 There are many contributing factors to your level of energy at any given moment.
-I’d suggest you first keep a pulse on the fundamentals.
+I would suggest you first keep a pulse on the fundamentals.
 Ask yourself these questions:

 These are the fundamentals to your energy level.
-I know how it feels to want to optimize something that sounds more interesting: I tried to design new digital systems, test different tools and apps, experiment with new productivity hacks.
-They all worked at first but eventually all of them failed when I slept poorly or had a poor diet the day before.
+I know how it feels wanting to optimize something that sounds more interesting: I tried to design new digital systems, test different tools and apps, experiment with new productivity hacks.
+They worked at first, but eventually all of them failed when I slept poorly or had a poor diet for a few days.

-Optimally, you want to get seven to eight hours of quality sleep, exercise for at least 60 minutes, and keep a balanced diet — every day.
+Optimally, you want to get seven to eight hours of quality sleep, exercise for at least 30 minutes, and keep a balanced diet—every day.

-When you have your baseline routine in check, especially the fundamentals: sleep, exercise, and diet, now you can move on to the next step: managing your environment.
+When you have your baseline routine in check, especially the fundamentals: sleep, exercise, and diet, now you can move on to the next step: manage your environment.

 Our environment shapes us more than we think.
 The things and people around us impact our output, especially our energy, to great degrees.
 For example, research shows that people eat less when given a smaller plate and eat more when a bigger plate is being used.